Pest Issues

 Surely, prevention is always better than cure, so here’s what you should know, in order to keep your plants spider mite free.

-Keeping your plants well watered and healthy by using compost and mulch may help them stay less prone to pest infestations.
+• Environment management: Keeping your plants well-watered and healthy by using compost and mulch may help them stay less prone to pest infestations.
 Furthermore, large indoor grow areas should have an effective air filter system in place to prevent spider mites from entering from outdoors through the vents.
 Hosing your greenhouse plants with water (or spraying individual houseplants) is also a good preventative measure.

-Monitoring regularly your plants for signs of spider mite issues is a guaranteed method to keep them pest free.
+• Vigilance: Monitoring regularly your plants for signs of spider mite issues is a guaranteed method to keep them pest-free.
 This way, you’ll be able to spot the signs and remove any affected leaves and branches in time.
 Then, treat the plant with one of the discussed methods in this post.

 Article Rating